-The purpose of the Year 9 option suites is to allow students an opportunity to choose subjects that best match up with their interests and in turn allow them to broaden their horizons and follow a broad and balanced curriculum.
-These suites act as a Foundation year and help to prepare students in a better way should they wish to choose to study as an option in Year 10 and 11.
+The purpose of the Year 9 options are to allow students an opportunity to choose subjects that best match up with their interests, broaden their horizons and follow a broad and balanced curriculum.
+Year 9 acts as a Foundation year to help prepare students for their GCSEs.

 We hope that you will find this booklet useful; indeed you may return to its pages time and time again.
-Each subject has been prepared by Subject Directors and Leaders.